exosiscrypto/exosis/doc/build-openbsd.md

     data(kbytes)         1572864

-This, unfortunately, in some cases not enough to compile some `.cpp` files in the project, (see issue [#6658](https://github.com/bitcoin/bitcoin/issues/6658)).
+This is, unfortunately, in some cases not enough to compile some `.cpp` files in the project, (see issue [#6658](https://github.com/bitcoin/bitcoin/issues/6658)).
 If your user is in the `staff` group the limit can be raised with: